-We expect the net proceeds from this offering to us, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$\\$\text{million}\$ million (\$\\$\text{million}\$ million if the underwriters exercise their option to purchase additional shares in full).
-We currently expect to use the net proceeds primarily for general corporate purposes, which may include clinical and manufacturing activities for MarzAA and DalcA, research and development activities, capital expenditures, selling, general and administrative costs, facilities expansion, and to meet working capital needs.
+Use of proceedsWe expect the net proceeds from this offering to us, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$46.7 million (\$53.7 million if the underwriters exercise their option to purchase additional shares in full).
+We currently expect to use the net proceeds primarily for general corporate purposes, including research, development and manufacturing activities in our hemophilia and complement programs, specifically for MarzAA (FVIIa), CB 4332 (enhanced complement Factor I) and others, capital expenditures, selling, general and administrative costs, facilities expansion, and to meet working capital needs.
 We expect from time to time to evaluate the acquisition of businesses, products and technologies for which a portion of the net proceeds may be used, although we currently are not planning or negotiating any such transactions.
-See "Use of Proceeds" on page S-30 of this prospectus supplement
+See "Use of Proceeds" on page S-57 of this prospectus supplement.